Linq Prepend Method in C#

 LINQ Prepend Method in C# With an Example

-In this article, I am going to discuss the LINQ Prepend Method in C# with Examples.
-Please read our previous article before proceeding to this article where we discussed the LINQ Append Method with an example.
+In this article, I will discuss the LINQ Prepend Method in C# with Examples.
+Please read our previous article before proceeding to this article, where we discussed the LINQ Append Method with an example.

 Linq Prepend Method in C#:

-The Linq Prepend Method is used to add one value to the beginning of a sequence.
-This Prepend method like the Append method does not modify the elements of the sequence.
+The Prepend method in LINQ adds a single element to the beginning of a sequence.
+Like the Append method, Prepend is a part of LINQ and is used with IEnumerable<T> sequences.
+It was introduced in .NET Framework 4.7.1 and .NET Core 1.0.
+Like the Append method, the Prepend method does not modify the sequence elements.
 Instead, it creates a copy of the sequence with the new element.
 The signature of this is given below.

 Linq Prepend Method Signature